Fizzadar/Luapress/README.md

 **Options & Notes:**

 + Add "all" to the end of the shell command to re-build all pages
-+ The inc/ directory will be copied to build/inc/, and your template inc to build/inc/template/
++ The inc/ directory will be copied to build/inc/, and your template inc to build/inc/template

-**To-Do:**

-+ RSS Generation
-+ Excerpt for index pages?